2023 Scholarship Recipients

 The NJAIHA has long recognized the importance of continuing the Industrial Hygiene legacy by welcoming young adults into our organization as they pursue their education and begin their careers.
 Each year scholarships are awarded to students who have demonstrated scholastic excellence in the study and promotion of environmental health and safety/industrial hygiene for the 2023/2024 academic year.
 NJAIHA is pleased to announce that the following students were awarded scholarships.

 - George Hseeh was awarded the Raymond Manganelli Scholarship and is currently pursuing his graduate degree at Rutgers RWJ Medical.

-- Katelyn Steenvoorden was awarded the Brian Sylvester Scholarship and is currently pursuing her graduate degree at the Philadelphia College of Osteopathic Medicine.
+- Eric Shwartzman was awarded the Brian Sylvester Scholarship and is currently pursuing his graduate degree at the Rutgers School of Public Health.

-- Ingrid Colleoni was awarded a President’s Scholarship and is currently pursuing her undergraduate degree at Middlesex County College.
+- Elizabeth Fookson was awarded a President’s Scholarship and is currently pursuing her undergraduate degree at Syracuse University.

-- Christopher Meehan was awarded a President’s Scholarship and plans to pursue his undergraduate degree at the University of Vermont.
+- Leena Fookson was awarded a President’s Scholarship and plans to pursue her undergraduate degree at the Rutgers University.